 Why Trust The Spruce Eats?

 This article was written by Danette St. Onge, formerly the Italian Food Expert for The Spruce Eats and a features editor at Cook’s Illustrated magazine (part of America’s Test Kitchen).
 She’s cooked countless batches of pasta while testing recipes and knows what to look for in a pasta pot.
 An avid kitchen-appliance aficionado, she spends hours combing the Internet, comparing options, reading reviews, and testing devices to find the best tool for every job.

 This piece was edited by Bernadette Machard de Gramont, an LA-based writer who specializes in global food and wine content.
-After a 2-year stint at Williams-Sonoma Headquarters in San Francisco, she now researches and tests a variety of cookware, bakeware, and wine tools, and interviews field experts for their insight.
+After a two-year stint at Williams-Sonoma Headquarters in San Francisco, she now researches and tests a variety of cookware, bakeware, and wine tools and interviews field experts for their insight.